ismail-bs/mongoose-encryption-decryption/README.md

 ## Version History

+- v1.3.0: **Enhanced Encryption and Decryption for Nested Objects and arrays and array-nested objects (Coming Soon)**
-- v1.2.0: Enhanced Encryption and Decryption for Nested Objects
+- v1.2.0: **Enhanced Encryption and Decryption for Nested Objects**
 - v1.0.0: Initial release with basic encryption and decryption functionality (supports almost all Mongoose methods)